 The Oxford Dictionary includes three definitions of the word translation.
-Each in its own way, strikes a chord in my life.
+Each strikes a chord in my life.

-The first book I remember reading (or I should say: having read to me) was Charlotte’s Web by E. B. White.
-It was published in 1952, the year of my birth.
+The first book I remember reading (or having read to me) was Charlotte’s Web by E. B. White, published in 1952 – the year of my birth.
 It made me cry.
-Today E. B. White’s The Elements of Style is a frequent writing resource.
-It also makes me cry – for different reasons.
+Today E. B. White’s The Elements of Style, a frequent writing resource, also makes me cry – for different reasons.